ngrok/ngrok-docs/docs/integrations/circleci/webhooks.md

 This is a quick step to add extra protection to your application.

 1. Restart your ngrok agent by running the command, replacing `{your secret token}` with the value you have provided to the **Secret token** field during your webhook registration (See [Integrate ngrok and CircleCI](#setup-webhook)):

+    ```bash
-    `ngrok http 3000 --verify-webhook frameio --verify-webhook-secret {your secret token}`
+    ngrok http 3000 --verify-webhook circleci --verify-webhook-secret {your secret token}
+    ```

 1. Access [CircleCI](https://www.circleci.com/) and Rerun your workflow from start.

     Verify that your local application receives the request and logs information to the terminal.